 Aggressive Student Behavior Policy

 Aggressive behavior toward a College official is not tolerated at Lycoming College.
 Students identified as being responsible for such acts should expect to be held accountable under the procedure set forth in this policy.
-If someone believes he/she has been subjected to aggressive behavior by a student, he/she must report the incident to the Lycoming College Department of Security as soon as possible following the incident.
-Safety and Security will advise the individual of his/her right to file a complaint with the Williamsport Police.
+If someone believes they have been subjected to aggressive behavior by a student, they must report the incident to the Lycoming College Department of Safety and Security as soon as possible following the incident.
+The Department of Safety and Security will advise the individual of their right to file a complaint with the Williamsport Police.

 A "College Official" is any person employed either full time or part time by the College to perform duties and tasks in order to fulfill the mission and function of the College

 "Aggressive behavior" is defined as use or threat of physical violence, verbal abuse, threats, intimidation, harassment, coercion or other conduct which threatens or endangers the health, safety, or physical well-being of any person.

 A College official who believes that they have been subjected to aggressive behavior by a student must report the incident to the Department of Safety and Security.
 Upon receipt of a report of aggressive behavior:

 - A directive of “No Contact” with the complainant will be immediately issued;

 - The President or the Vice President for Student Life and Dean of Students will determine whether or not interim suspension is warranted until adjudication of the alleged violation.

 - The Vice President for Student Life and Dean of Students will request to speak to the class/club/team, etc. to acknowledge the incident, determine the well-being of the group, and advise that the matter is being addressed (the faculty member or staff member may deny this request).